25.04.2026

 The sacrifice itself is carried out by trained staff after the Eid prayer — as Islamic requirements specify.
 The meat is then butchered, portioned, and distributed directly to families identified as most in need, on Eid day and through the Days of Tashreeq (the 11th through 13th of Dhul Hijjah).
 In most locations, families receive their Qurbani meat while Eid is still being celebrated.

 Gaza presents a different challenge entirely.
-The combination of ongoing conflict, heavily restricted border crossings, and severely limited supply chains means that delivering fresh meat directly is not reliably possible.
-Human Appeal has developed a logistics route specifically for Gaza that makes distribution possible even under these conditions.
+The combination of ongoing conflict, heavily restricted border crossings, and severely limited supply chains means that the standard approach — local sourcing, fresh distribution on Eid day — is not reliably possible.
+What makes Human Appeal’s Gaza programme distinct is not a single fixed method, but the willingness to adapt it entirely when circumstances demand.

 Every sacrifice carried out on behalf of Human Appeal donors is performed by trained staff who understand both the practical and religious requirements of Qurbani.
 The sacrifice must occur after the Eid prayer - this is a condition of validity agreed upon by all four schools of Islamic jurisprudence.
 It must be carried out in a halal manner: the animal is healthy, the blade is sharp, and the name of Allah is recited at the moment of slaughter.